top of page

 During this project, I learned how to use Unity and how to develop an effective user experience in the context of virtual reality.

-I also gained more experience in primary user research and discovered a lot of new things about healthcare regarding pediatrics, oncology, and injections.
+I also gained more experience in primary user research and deepened my understanding of pediatrics, oncology, and immunizations.

 Like what you see?